jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 * Refactor code
 * Experiment
 * Teach others
-* Present at work sessions or conferences
+* Present what you learn at work sessions, such as lunch-and-learn, or conferences
 * Share what you learn through articles, blogs, videos, etc.

 # Reading and Reference Material